Advertiser Disclosure

 Advertiser Disclosure: Our unbiased reviews and content are supported in part by affiliate partnerships, and we adhere to strict guidelines to preserve editorial integrity.

 Working capital loans are one of the most versatile kinds of business loans you can get.
-Whereas equipment loans are restricted to (you guessed it) equipment purchases, working capital loans can be used to fund pretty much any aspect of your business.
-These are the loans you’ll seek if your needs don’t fall into a more specialized category.
+Whereas equipment loans are restricted to (you guessed it) equipment purchases, working capital loans cover operating costs.

 Learn More About Our Top Picks